nickrusso42518/pspynet/m7/netconf/README.md

 The `hosts.yml` file identifies the platform and host-specific parameters, which differ widely between the two operating systems.
 The YAML files in `vars/` contains the VRF definitions on each individual host.
-This usage of YAML files is a quick-and-dirty remark of Ansible/Nornir inventory management for the purpose of keeping the Python code simpler.
+This usage of YAML files is a quick-and-dirty remake of Ansible/Nornir inventory management for the purpose of keeping the Python code simpler.

 The Python code performs two main actions: